MAPPA MUNDI

 Chaucer, Geoffrey.
 "A Treatise on the Astrolabe."
 In The Works

-of Geoffrey Chaucer.
+.
 Ed.
 F. N. Robinson.
 2nd edn.
 Cambridge:

 Cambridge Univ.
 Press, l957, p.
 545. [Subtitled "Bread and